 A Step-By-Step Breakdown Of The Federal Criminal Process

 Any federal crime will start with an investigation.
 Like I said, usually they don’t come and talk to the individual until towards the end of their investigation.
 If the person makes a statement or gives any incriminating interview, that’s just icing on the cake for the federal authorities.
 Once a person is arrested, they would appear before a magistrate to determine what, if any, bail is required in the case.
 I often obtain OR bonds for my clients.
 This means that they are released on their Own Recognizance and do not have to pay anything to get out of custody.

 From there the government has to turn over all the evidence in the case, which is called discovery.
 So they have to provide the defense attorney with all of the evidence that they’re going to use in the case, and that’s how I evaluate what the potential defenses are and options are available to my client.
 From there we decide what our strategy will be.
 Are going to take the case to trial?
 Are we going to file a motion to suppress evidence, or are we going to file a motion to suppress statements?
 Are we going to try and negotiate a plea agreement?
 All of that would come after we’ve reviewed all of the evidence in the case.

 For more information on Common Federal Crimes In Illinois, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (815) 290-9170 today.
+Get the information and legal answers you are seeking by calling our Federal criminal offenses attorney in Illinois at (815) 290-9170 today.